hraberg/enumerable/README.markdown

 ### System Properties:

-* `lambda.weaving.debug` will log to System.err and write all generated classes if set to true.
+* `lambda.weaving.debug` - will log to System.err and write all generated classes to disk if set to true.
-* `lambda.weaving.debug.classes.dir`  where to write the classes.
-Defaults to target/generated-classes
+* `lambda.weaving.debug.classes.dir` - where to write the classes.
+Defaults to `target/generated-classes`.
-* `lambda.weaving.skipped.packages` is a comma separeted list of package prefixes to skip.
+* `lambda.weaving.skipped.packages` - is a comma separeted list of package prefixes to skip.

 You probably want to use the *@LambdaParameter* annotation to mark fields of your own types to be used in blocks via static imports: